Native American Sterling Silver Cast Jewelry

-Using Tuff Stone, a porous rock from volcanic ash, Tufa Stone, a porous limestone that forms near hot springs, or Sandstone, a harder stone, the artist carves the design of the item being cast.
-Another flat stone is placed against the carved half of the mold.
-The halves are fastened together and a sprue hole is carved into one end.
+A sprue hole is carved into one end and another flat stone is placed against the carved half of the mold.
+The halves are fastened together.
 Molten silver is poured into the mold using the sprue hole.
 Once the silver cools, the item is taken out and finished.

-Sandcast sterling silver bracelets, like the above by Francis Begay, are poured flat and then shaped.
+Sandcast sterling silver bracelets, like the one above by Francis Begay are poured flat and then shaped.

-Due to the porous nature of Tuff or Sand Stone, sandcast items will have character marks and imperfections such as small pits.
+Due to the porous nature of the materials used, cast items often will have character marks and imperfections such as small pits.
 That is the nature of Sand Casting and Indian Hand Made items.